-This behavior can be applied to seedlings, saplings, and adults of any species.
-Any tree species/type combination to which it is applied must also have a light behavior and a height-incrementing growth behavior applied.
+These behaviors can be applied to seedlings, saplings, and adults of any species.
+Any tree species/type combination to which it is applied must also have a growth behavior applied that grows the opposite tree dimension.

-Constant basal area growth - diam with auto height
+Constant basal area growth